digitalocean/supabase-on-do/terraform/README.md

 terraform output jwt_service_role
 ```

-Now take a **5-10 min** break and grab a coffee, cup of tea, etc. The Droplet needs time to download all the containers, extract them, configure ssl certs and more (I'm not kidding, the supabase-db container alone is over 1 GB).
+Now take a **5-10 min** break and grab a coffee, cup of tea, etc. The Droplet needs time to download all the containers, extract them, configure ssl certs and more (I’m not kidding, the supabase-db container alone is over 1GB to download and when extracted is over 2GB).

 After taking a well deserved little break go to your browser and input the supabase domain in the format `supabase.${your-domain}`.
 A pop-up appears asking you to enter your authentication details (your provided username and the generated htpasswd).